-- True saboteurs and spies are executed on the spot in war time, unless interrogated and sent to the camps until they can be traded for valuable people.
+- True saboteurs and spies are executed on the spot in wartime unless interrogated and sent to the camps until they can be traded for valuable people.

 - The release of a very few, maybe one percent, allowed everyone else to think that the other 99% were truly guilty.
-The fact that far more arrests went on, and that those released were watched to see who associated with them, was ignored.
+The fact that far more arrests went on and that those released were watched to see who associated with them was ignored.

-What Puts You In the Bulls-Eye
+What Puts You in the Bulls-Eye

-- You can get turned in due to a joke, a sarcastic comment, a friend who is on the other side politically or too close to someone who is already in custody.
+- You can get turned in due to a joke, a sarcastic comment, a friend who is on the other side politically, or too close to someone who is already in custody.

-- You will get turned in based on the lies of people who hate you, those who covet your property, the high ranking man you turned down for sex.
+- You will get turned in based on the lies of people who hate you, those who covet your property, the high-ranking man you turned down for sex.
 Denouncing a boss creates room for a promotion while giving you points toward getting that job.
 Criticizing your professor for not being politically correct enough ends his lectures and opens up his job.

 - Teaching religion was a crime, classified as counter-revolutionary propaganda.
-In theory, one could be religious in private, but teaching one’s children a faith was always a crime.
+In theory, one could be religious in private, but teaching one’s children faith was always a crime.

 - The religious were arrested en masse during religious holidays.

 - When the state is tied to ethnicity, being of the wrong ethnicity gets you classified as associated with the enemy.
-The Russian party members and war heroes of German descent learned that in World War 2, as were the Romany arrested for crimes against the state and sent to the camps to make quota.
+The Russian party members and war heroes of German descent learned that in World War 2, as the Romany were arrested for crimes against the state and sent to the camps to make quota.

 - Standing by scientific theories that did not have political backing was a crime.
 In the 1940s Soviet Union, holding to Mendel’s genetics was a reason to be sent to the work crimes.
-Today, global warming / climate change / climate disruption theory supporters debate making criticism of any aspect of the politically backed theory a criminal offense.
+Today, global warming/climate change/climate disruption theory supporters debate making criticism of any aspect of the politically backed theory a criminal offense.

 Interrogations and Confessions

-- It was standard to threaten someone with severe penalties if they didn’t confess or sign a pre-written confession, and then use the confession to sentence them to the maximum penalty.
+- It was standard to threaten someone with severe penalties if they didn’t confess or sign a pre-written confession and then use the confession to sentence them to the maximum penalty.